mkabatek/mobsense.net/README.md

 * npm install -d
 * This assumes you already have node.js, mongodb, and npm configured and installed.
+* You will need to update the Facebook, Twitter, and Google API keys.
 * node app.js

 Questions and suggestions for improvement are welcome.
 Work is (c) 2016 Stream^N Inc.